Nischal213/Nischal-s-A-Level-Project/README.md

                     elif email_row != 0:
                         change = True
                         email_error_string = 'Email already taken'
+                    #To here
+                    #The code snippet validates the username and email
+                    #The username is validated by checking if rowcount = 0, it is within 3-20 chars long,
+                    #It has no special_chars and is not solely consisting of digits
+                    #The email is validated by checking if rowcount = 0 and a function email_validator()
                     if change:
                         username_error_box['text'] = username_error_string
                         email_error_box['text'] = email_error_string